The Elementary Theory of the Frobenius Automorphisms

 Any difference ring $R$ has a smallest difference ideal $I=rad_{wm}(R)$ such that $R/I$ is well-mixed.

-\sk Given a difference ring $R$, a {\em difference ideal } is an ideal such that $x \in I$ implies $\si(x) \in I$.
-If in addition $R/I$ is well-mixed we say that $I$ is well-mixed.
-A {\em transformally prime ideal} is a prime ideal, such that, moreover, $x \in I \Leftrightarrow \si(x) \in I$.
-Every transformally prime ideal is well-mixed.
 A difference ring is a {\em difference domain} if the zero-ideal is a transformally prime ideal. \footnote{Ritt and Cohn (\cite{cohn}) use the term {\em prime difference ideal} for what we call a transformally prime ideal.
 When as we will one considers difference ideals that are prime, but not transformally prime, this terminology becomes awkward.
 To avoid confusion, we will speak of {\em algebraically prime} difference ideal to mean difference ideals that are prime.
 We kept the use of {\em difference domain}, as being less confusing; though {\em transformally integral} might be better.
 At all events, difference rings with the weaker property of having no zero-divisors will be referred to as as {\em algebraically integral}.
 Cohn calls an ideal {\em mixed} if the quotient is well-mixed.}

 A difference field is a difference domain, that is a field.
 (An endomorphism of a field is automatically injective.)

 \<{lem} \lbl{alg-h} Let $R$ be a difference ring, $P$ an algebraically prime difference ideal, $K$ the fraction field of $R/P$, $h: R \to K$ the natural map. \begin{enumerate} \item $P$ is transformally prime iff there exists a difference field structure on $K$, extending the natural quotient structure on $R/P$. \item Let $R' \leq R$ be a difference subring, $P' = (P \meet R')$.
 Let $K'$ be the fraction field of $R'/P'$, and suppose $K$ is algebraic over $K'$.
 Then $P$ is transformally prime iff $P'$ is. \end{enumerate} \>{lem}